DgxProjects29/find-your-gap-react/README.md

 # Find Your Gap

-React js version of [find your gap](https://github.com/dgop92/find-your-gap)
+Deprecated client in favor of [GapFind](https://github.com/dgop92/GFind)